Why your state might lose or gain clout in Congress after the census is released

 In the next two weeks, the government will release state populations from the 2020 Census, and estimates suggest Rhode Islanders will lose one of their two seats in the chamber.

 This is congressional reapportionment, the once-a-decade reshuffling of the 435 House seats among the states to adjust for population changes.
 Some states will gain clout, while others will lose.
-And even after the changes, House members from some states will still represent a starkly different number of people than others.
+Even after the changes, House members from some states will still represent a starkly different number of people than others.

 To understand why there’s so much inequality in the population-based chamber, imagine a country like the United States but much smaller.
 It has only two states, Bluetah, population 60, and Yelloware, population 20.